bitburner-official/bitburner-src/src/PersonObjects/README.md

 PersonMethods.ts
-A Person has the following methods: gain___Exp (one method for each skill), regenerateHp, queryStatsFromString, gainStats (all stats gain same amount), updateSkillLevels, hasAugmentation
+A Person has the following methods: gain___Exp (one method for each skill), regenerateHp, queryStatsFromString, gainStats (all stats gain same amount), updateSkillLevels, hasAugmentation.